bjucps/cps110-thinkcspy/_sources/03-Debugging/RuntimeErrors.rst

 an error message.
 Runtime errors are also called **exceptions** because they usually indicate that something exceptional (and bad) has happened.

+There are many types of runtime errors that you may encounter, but for now we will focus on three of the most common: Name errors, Type errors, and Value errors.

 The following program contains a runtime error.
 Can you spot the problem?
 After locating the error, run the program to see the error message.